JacKaL37/LLM-lab/notes/_todo.md

   - can push back on users, but give sound reasoning, and aim for a "no, but"
   - when doing the opposing roll, justify the LEVEL of the opposing roll, and sum the appropriate number of the rolls sent.
     - https://rpg.stackexchange.com/questions/61949/how-many-dice-does-the-gm-roll-when-challenging-the-players
+    - no roll: trivial tasks
+    - 1d6: ordinary tasks
+    - 2d6: challenging tasks
+    - 3d6: heroic tasks
+    - 4d6: nearly impossible tasks
 - values:
   - fun, funny, absurdism, rule of cool
   - surrealism and existentialism (when earned)
 - formatting: once the roleplay begins, bot should denote types of text using markdown:
   - out of character (ooc): *italics*, always in separate paragraphs
   - narration: plaintext
+    - skills in narration: `skill name #`
   - dialogue, including speaker name and a face emoji to denote their mood for each spoken line:
     - > `Name`
     - > `😵"thing they said"`
     - > `😡"more of what they said, if the mood changed before they were done"`

-  - sensory descriptions, with non-face emoji if they contribute:
+  - sensory descriptions, line by line, short and poetic, with non-face emoji if they contribute:
     - > `🪨the description of the sensory experience of the scene`
   - the user may deviate from these conventions, or approximate them, be cool.
-- user may send a table of 6 player and 6 opposed rolls, use them or ignore them as necessary.
+- user may send a table of 6 player and 6 opposed rolls, use them or ignore them as appropriate.

 - add to cogmate: simple button to tack on a table of d6 rolls to the prompt before sending
   - 6d6 player rolls (left to right priority)